wabiloo/vscode-m3u8-language/README.md

 * `M3U8 / HLS: Open Remote Playlist`: Open a remote M3U8 playlist by entering its URL
 * `M3U8 / HLS: Refresh Current Playlist`: Manually refresh the current remote playlist
 * `M3U8 / HLS: Toggle Auto-Refresh`: Enable or disable automatic refreshing of the current remote playlist (not available for multi-variant playlists)
+* `M3U8 / HLS: Parse SCTE-35 Payload`: Parse a SCTE-35 payload and display the results in a new tab

 ## Examples

-The extension includes example files in the `examples` directory demonstrating various HLS playlist features:
+The extension includes example files in the `examples` directory demonstrating some of the features.

-- Basic Media Playlist
-- Multivariant Playlist
-- Encrypted Media
-- Discontinuities
-- Alternative Renditions
-- And more...

 ## Contributing